pandallel/quilt/memory-bank/activeContext.md

 - **Treating the Repository as a standalone component** rather than an actor itself
 - **Planning for worker pools** in stages that require horizontal scaling (particularly Labeling)
 - **Using Tokio's async primitives** for thread-safe repository access and actor communication
+- **Deferring Swatch implementation** until we have more concrete requirements from the Cutting Worker

 ### Open Questions